-- Provides technical and administrative input to the development and delivery of Codes of Welfare, published under the Animal Welfare Act - Is an active partner in the Farm to Processor Welfare Forum - Provides technical and policy advice to farmers, industry, regulators and other stakeholders (e.g. NGOs), both domestically and internationally, on welfare issues involving sheep and beef cattle.
+- Provides technical and administrative input to the development and delivery of Codes of Welfare, published under the Animal Welfare Act - Participates in the National Animal Behaviour and Welfare Consultative Committee - Is an active partner in MAF's National Animal Welfare Compliance Plan and Farm to Processor Welfare Forum - Provides technical and policy advice to farmers, industry, regulators and other stakeholders (e.g. NGOs), both domestically and internationally, on welfare issues involving sheep and beef cattle.